kchohanaza/Quiz-Game/README.md

 ## Features and Design
 - The start page offers a warm welcome message, clearly stating the website's purpose.
-- The Golden Quiz features 5  questions stored in an array, with future expansion possible via API integration.
+- The Golden Quiz features 10  questions stored in an array, with future expansion possible via API integration.
 - Its simple, intuitive layout ensures easy navigation, presenting each question with four answer options.
 - Upon selecting an answer, users receive immediate feedback and real-time score updates.
+- When the game is completed, user can see 3 different messages depending on the final score.
 - A "Play Again" button at the end enhances user experience, encouraging replay.
 - The responsive design ensures compatibility across all devices.